 Understanding the Importance of Fiber in Your Dog's Diet for Optimal Health

 If you’re like many people, you know fiber is important for a healthy digestive tract and overall wellness.
 It helps keep you regular, controls blood pressure, and can even regulate blood-sugar levels.
+Fiber is also helpful for your dog's health as well.

 But what about your dog?
 Does your dog need fiber?
 Are there natural sources of fiber for dogs?
 To find out, we asked three veterinarians about their thoughts on fiber for dogs and some of the top sources of this plant-based nutrients for pups.